 Remove the Cracked Pipe

-If you are familiar with the process of replacing a damaged pipe, you can remove the cracked pipe and install a new pipe to restore the flow of water to your sinks, showers, and faucets.
+If you are familiar with the process of replacing a broken water pipe, you can remove the cracked pipe and install a new line to restore the flow of water to your sinks, showers, and faucets.
 Prior to installing a pipe, it’s important to deactivate the main water supply valve in your house to prevent water damage and flooding.
 Next, place a bucket directly beneath the broken pipe to collect the remaining water in your plumbing system.
 Once the water has been flushed from the pipe, grab a pipe cutting tool to remove the pipe from the wall or ceiling.

 Secure the pipe cutting tool in a location that is 1 to 2 inches away from each side of the crack when you are removing the pipe.
 Apply the arms of the pipe cutter to the pipe and tighten the screws to create a secure connection.
 Next, spin the tool to create an incision on each side of the pipe.
 Once the pipe is disconnected, grab it and place it on a towel to prevent damage to your floors.